 plm package.
 If you need multi-way standard error clustering in a fixed effects model I recommend the

 lfe package.
 Future versions of sandwich will likely support

 multiwayvcov file below is an R package providing a function that implements Cameron, Gelbach, & Miller (2011) multi-way clustering of variance-covariance matrices.

 The package also provides a function implementing pairwise, residual, and wild cluster bootstrapping.
 See the package's help page for cluster.boot for details.

 The code was adapted initially from Mahmood Arai's R code for two way clustering described here.
 Very little remain's of Arai's code, but some computations are similar.
-The equivalent functions in in the sandwich package no longer has any of Arai's code.
+The equivalent functions in the sandwich package do not have any of Arai's code.

 - Transparent handling of observations dropped due to missingness

 lm()via a formula-based notation thanks to David Hugh-Jones

 - Full multi-way (or n-way, or n-dimensional, or multi-dimensional) clustering, following Cameron, Gelbach, & Miller (2011)